intelagense/rwxrob/README.md

 I started [SKILSTAK](https://skilstak.io) in May 2013 to explore how technology can be used for personal empowerment.
 Learning happens in the lab, not the lecture hall.
-So I built one into a company and have enjoyed helping hundreds find their way through the tech jungle.
+So I built a learning lab into a small company and have enjoyed helping hundreds find their way through the tech jungle.

 Extrovert that I am, participating as a member of the [rwxrob.live](https://rwxrob.live) community has become my favorite